 “What about you, Julia?”
 Cally’s voice lingered sweetly in the air as she stepped closer, leaning down and placing her hands on her knees for support.
 “Did something happen to you?”
 Her sweetness flamed into a steel sword, wrenching Julia’s eyes upward.

 Not that she wanted to look at Cally.
 No, this was power that no human should ever wield or even know about, but some did.
 Cally did.
 “Oh my, are you crying?
-Just a poor little baby you are, aren’t you?”
+You’re just a poor little baby, aren’t you?”

 Julia’s spine stiffened at being called a little baby.
 How dare her!
 But what could she do?
 Cally was stronger than her.
 Meaner.

-Time slowed, like slow motion in the movies.
-Each beat of Julia’s heart thickened with panic and rage, and most definitely fear.
+Time slowed.
+Julia’s heart thickened with panic and rage, and most definitely fear.
 Her hands clenched into a tight ball.
-Her tears stopped, at least for now, as if the slowing of time dried their well and now they rested on her cheek bones in limbo, waiting.
+Her tears stopped as if the slowing of time dried their well, and now they rested on her cheekbones in limbo, waiting.